Rickenbacker: Hallmarks of Rickenbackers

 Some Rickenbacker models feature a stereo "Rick-O-Sound" output socket, allowing each pickup to be routed to different amplifiers or effects chains.
 Another feature is the use of two truss rods to correct twists and curvature in the neck.
 Rickenbacker guitars typically have a set neck made of multiple pieces of wood laminated together lengthwise, while their basses have a one-piece neck that extends through the entire body.
 Rickenbacker instruments are known for narrower necks (41.4 mm versus 43 mm at the nut for most competitors) and lacquered rosewood fingerboards, giving them a different feel.

-Known for their bright jangle and chime, Rickenbacker guitars are often favoured by folk rock, and British Invasion bands such as the Searchers, The Beatles and The Who.
+Known for their bright jangle and chime, early Rickenbacker guitars were often favored by folk rock, and British Invasion bands such as the Searchers, the Beatles and the Who.
 The early models were equipped with low-output toaster pickups.
 With the late-1960s advent of heavy rock, these were phased out circa 1969–70, and replaced by high-gain pickups with twice the output.
 Still, the early models were viewed by Pete Townshend as pivotal in his refinement of feedback techniques and the eventual development of the Marshall sound.

-In recent years, a diverse cross-section of artists have played Rickenbacker guitars.
+Since the 1960s, a diverse cross-section of artists have played Rickenbacker guitars.
 In 1979, Tom Petty and Mike Campbell of Tom Petty and the Heartbreakers used vintage 1960s models to attain that toaster-pickup jangle.
-The high-gain pickup sound is associated with acts such as The Jam and R.E.M.
+The high-gain pickup sound is associated with acts such as the Jam and R.E.M.

-In 2014, Rickenbacker introduced the Walnut series: the 330W, 330W/12, 360W, 360W/12, and 4003W.
-These models have walnut bodies with a hand-rubbed oil finish, and unfinished maple fingerboards.